- Everyone is entitled to his own opinion, but not to his own facts, as we’ve long heard;

 She then reviews the numbers, as others have done.

 What strikes me about this obsession with cutting government is not the goal of $2 trillion, it’s that this goal is a reflexive one among conservatives.
 Just as cutting taxes, and spending more on the military, are.
 There’s never any rationale for, say, how much military is needed, or how much tax revenue is needed to pay for current expenses.
-How how there could possibly be $2 trillion of waste and fraud in the American government.
-Like all small-government conservatives who think small government is better, they have no idea what the actual government does, and will criticize what the government stops doing once those cuts are enacted.
+Or how there could possibly be $2 trillion of waste and fraud in the American government.
+Like all small-government conservatives who think the government is too “large,” they have no idea what the actual government does, and will criticize what the government stops doing once those cuts are enacted.

 \\\